 COW may have quit coal, but we have replaced it with another dirty habit: natural gas.
 The switch was official as of March 1st, 2013.
-While the decision to switch had a lot of financial bearing, some will remember the 2011 protest at 7am to demand action.
+While the decision to switch had a lot of financial bearing, some will remember the 2011 student protest at 7am to demand action: getting rid of coal, the dirtiest energy of them all.
 The protest was respectful, organized, and well received.
 The students ran a successful campaign because they were heard by trustees, and the trustees acted quickly in response.
 Since then, the physical plant has been upgrading boilers, coolers and everything in between.
 As we have made this transition, I hear concerns from many environmentally-aware students about the new dangers presented by technological advances in hydraulic fracturing, and the lack of regulation that came with the natural gas boom.

 Don’t get me wrong, coal is really, really bad.
 Not only does it emit unimaginable amounts CO2, but also a slew of air pollutants that we will simply stop emitting by making the switch.
 This across-the-board emissions reduction will reduce EPA emissions fees, maintenance costs, and health risks to coal plant employees (making this a worthy investment for the College in my book).
 The trouble is, the emissions reduction is limited to the point of combustion.